Murder of Rowan Ford: Appeals of Christopher Collings

 In January 2014, Christopher Collings filed an appeal to the Missouri Supreme Court against his death sentence.
 The appeal itself was rejected on August 19, 2014.
 On March 6, 2018, the Missouri Supreme Court rejected a second appeal from Collings.
 After exhausting all his state appeals, Collings appealed his case further to the federal courts.
 The U.S. District Court for the Eastern District of Missouri first dismissed Collings's appeal on September 30, 2022.
 Later, the 8th Circuit Court of Appeals rejected a follow-up appeal from Collings on January 12, 2023.
 The U.S. Supreme Court rejected Collings's final appeal on April 1, 2024.

 Death warrant and clemency plea

 On April 5, 2024, Missouri Attorney General Andrew Bailey applied to the Missouri Supreme Court for an approval to schedule an execution date for Christopher Collings, who had exhausted all his avenues of appeal at this point.
 Under Missouri state law, should the Missouri Supreme Court issue a death warrant, an execution date would be set between 90 and 120 days from the date of the court order.
 On August 13, 2024, the Missouri Supreme Court approved the death warrant of Collings, scheduling his death sentence to be carried out on December 3, 2024.
 Collings was the fourth condemned criminal from Missouri to be scheduled for execution in 2024.
 On November 12, 2024, the U.S. Supreme Court rejected Collings's appeal to postpone his execution.

 During the final weeks before Collings was set to be executed, his lawyers and civil groups asked for clemency on his behalf.
 The Missouri Catholic Conference urged the state Governor Mike Parson to grant Collings clemency and commute his death sentence to life imprisonment on the grounds that capital punishment violated the sanctity and dignity of human life.

-However, on December 2, 2024, the eve of Collings's execution, the U.S. Supreme Court rejected Collings's final appeal to stave off his execution.
+On December 2, 2024, the eve of Collings's execution, the U.S. Supreme Court rejected Collings's final appeal to stave off his execution.
 Additionally, Parson confirmed that he would not grant clemency to Collings and allowed the execution to move forward.

 In response to Collings's scheduled execution, Rowan Ford's 35-year-old sister Ariane Macks, who was 18 at the time of Ford's death, stated that Ford, the youngest of five siblings in the family, was like a "ray of sunshine" and hence losing her was a painful experience.
 Macks, who resided in Alabama when she accepted a media interview, told USA Today that Collings deserved to be sentenced to death for raping and murdering her sister, and added that lethal injection was not the method of death she preferred when it came to Collings's execution.